+[AU: No eps file was provided for Figure 9-1.
+Can you please provide it during AR?
+Thanks, Kevin (PJE)]

+[AR: updated that. ]

 Notice how the infected systems appear to generally use more processor and memory?
-Perhaps you could develop an algorithm to classify this data just based on the relative location of the known hosts.
+Perhaps you could develop an algorithm to classify this data just based on the relative location (on the scatter plot in Figure 9-1) of the known hosts.
 But before you get too far, you’ll want to do a little planning.
-First you’ll want to figure out what machine learning algorithm you will want to apply, and then you should figure out how to test if the algorithm is any good.
-In a real problem, you would try several different algorithms and features and we will touch on model and feature selection later in this chapter.
+First you’ll want to determine which machine learning algorithm you want to apply, and then you should figure out how to test if the algorithm is any good.
+In a real problem, you would try several different algorithms and features; you’ll learn about model and feature selection later in this chapter.

 Developing a Machine Learning Algorithm

 Does that title give you flashes of fear that we’ll start talking about mathematical formulas and make you say things like “sub i of x”?
-Don’t worry, we will keep this as light as we can and we will start by demystifying the word “algorithm”.
-Anytime you see the word algorithm try to mentally replace it with “a series of instructions” because that’s all an algorithm is.
-You’ll want to develop a series of instructions for the computer on how to inspect and understand the data (so it can learn about it) and then how to apply that learning to the systems you don’t know about.
+Don’t worry, we will keep this as light as we can and we will start by demystifying the word algorithm.
+Anytime you see the word algorithm, try to mentally replace it with “a series of instructions” because that’s all an algorithm is.
+You’ll want to develop a series of instructions for the computer on how to inspect and understand the data (so it can learn about it).
+Then the computer can apply that learning to the systems you don’t know about and classify them.

 Do you see how you are not explicitly programming?
 Even though you are absolutely writing a program for the computer, you will not be explicitly writing the decision criteria the computer will use and that’s the difference.
-Your series of instructions (the algorithm) will explicitly tell the computer how to inspect the data and how it should build up its own decision criteria from the data.
+Your series of instructions (the algorithm) will explicitly tell the computer how to inspect the data and how it should build its own decision criteria from the data.
 It will not tell the computer the decision criteria directly.
-Compare that to the traditional approach of programming firewall and intrusion detection/prevention systems.

-Humans try to think up what’s best and then explicitly program the rules the machines should follow.
-There is a limit to that approach and unfortunately our security systems reached that limit years ago.
-With machine learning, you are asking the computer to learn from the data and then apply that learning.
-The computer is far more capable and uncovering the differences and subtleties in the data that you would never be able to find by yourself.
+Compare that to the traditional approach of programming firewall and intrusion-detection/prevention systems.
+With the traditional approach, humans try to think up what’s best and then explicitly program the rules the machines should follow.
+There is a limit to that approach, and unfortunately, our security systems reached that limit years ago.
+In machine learning, you are asking the computer to learn from the data and then apply that learning to other data.
+The computer is far more capable of uncovering the differences and subtleties in the data than humans and that is exactly what machine learning is doing.

 type="note"

-Throughout this chapter, we will use the term “model” and “algorithm” somewhat interchangeably.
-The subtle difference is that an algorithm is a series of instructions while we think of a model as a mathematical framework.
-You will train an algorithm and populate a model.
-There is a parametric model for linear and logistic regression while random forests are based on a non-parametric algorithm.
-Though it is also common to see linear regression algorithms or references to a random forest model.
-We will be using both terms here.
+It may seem like this chapter uses the terms model and algorithm somewhat interchangeably.
+The difference is subtle and may even be a bit confusing at first.
+The term ‘model’ is more general and just defines how the elements fit together.
+An ‘algorithm’ is a specific way of implementing a model, so there can be many alternative algorithms that fit the same model.

 TE: the text in yellow is confusing, I think.
 Here’s an alternative to replace the yellow text: